 The WSM's collectively agreed position on women's freedom.

-1. We recognise that women are specially oppressed as a sex, that they face oppression as women as well as due to their class position.
+1. We recognise that women are specially oppressed as a gender, that they face oppression as women.
 We call this oppression sexism.
 As anarchists we oppose sexism wherever it exists on principle and in practice.

-2.2 The nature of women's oppression has changed as societies have developed.
+2.1 The nature of women's oppression has changed as societies have developed.
 For example, the oppression of women that might have existed in some pre-class societies assumed a fundamentally new character with the development of class society.
 Just as the oppression of women in feudal societies changed its character with the development of capitalism.
-Where women's oppression has existed in different societies it has always had a material basis.

-2.3 We reject the idea that women are in any way inferior to men or that women are biologically predisposed to assume certain roles in society.
-Likewise we believe that men are not inherently sexist .
+2.2 We reject the idea that women are in any way inferior to men or that women are biologically predisposed to assume certain roles in society.
 Sexism, racism etc are not genetic traits but, rather, are formed by social existence, upbringing and education.

 3.2.
-The experience of sexism is differentiated by class.
-Wealthy women have always been able to use their wealth to mitigate their oppression; so for example, a struggle for Free Abortion on Demand will not gain the same support from a woman who could always afford one anyway as it will from a working class woman.
-Conversely, it is working women who face the brunt of women's oppression.
+The experience of sexism is differentiated by class and other factors, such as race, sexuality, disability etc. Wealthy women have always been able to use their wealth to mitigate their oppression; so for example, a struggle for Free Abortion on Demand will not gain the same support from a woman who could always afford one anyway as it will from a working class woman.

 Women will not be free until they have full control of their own bodies.
 Yet under capitalism, abortion rights are never guaranteed.
 Even if gains are made in this area they can be attacked (as can be seen, for example, in the rise and fall of abortion rights in the USA).